Âé¶¹Éçmadou Gateway

 NSW secondary schools

-We partner with close to 400 secondary schools (known as Gateway partner schools) across greater western Sydney and regional NSW to deliver the GAPP.
+We partner with over 400 secondary schools (known as Gateway partner schools) across greater western Sydney and regional NSW.
 Gateway schools are identified by taking either:

 - the three-year average of Index of Community Socio-Educational Advantage (ICSEA) for schools across NSW, or